 - Reportedly, special counsel Robert S. Mueller III’s team has evidence of Trump’s personal lawyer Michael Cohen trip to Prague’s office of Rossotrudnichestvo in the late summer of 2016.

-- There, Cohen allegedly met with Konstantin Kosachev, the head of Rossotrudnichestvo from 2012–2015 and currently the head of the foreign relations committee in the upper house of parliament at Russian Centre for Science and Culture.
+- There, Cohen allegedly met with Konstantin Kosachev, the head of Rossotrudnichestvo from 2012–2015 and currently the head of the foreign relations committee in the upper house of parliament at the Russian Centre for Science and Culture.

 - Cohen has over 30 years of close family and business ties to the USSR-born organized crime and politicians.

-- Based on conservative estimates from publicly available data, the Kremlin spends about $130 million a year through foundations like Rossotrudnichestvo and the Gorchakov fund.
+- Based on conservative estimates from publicly available data, the Kremlin spends about $130 million a year through foundations like Rossotrudnichestvo and the Gorchakov Fund.